WarwickCDI/workshop-networks-a-skillsworkshop/README.md

-Networks: Exploring and visualising with Gephi
+17th Century Networks: Exploring and visualising with Gephi
 ================

 [![DOI](INSERT NEW ZENODO DOI)](NEW ZENODO DOI)

 # Introduction

-Do you want to learn a new skill?
-In this session we explore how to use the Gephi software to visualise and understand networks.
-The original session was preceded by a talk by Kate Davidson (Sheffield) on social network analysis from her article on [Early Modern Social Networks: Antecedents, Opportunities, and Challenges](https://doi.org/10.1093/ahr/rhz253) in American Historical Review.
+**Do you want to learn a new skill in this Spring Term?** In this session we explore how to use the Gephi software to visualise and understand social networks.

 ## Learning objectives